This recipe for Keto Lemon Pound Cake is a low carb take on a classic dessert. It’s a moist and tender low carb cake with only 5g net carbs per slice.

 After a year or so of this, my oven thermometer got so gunky that I couldn’t read it anymore.

-What if the low carb Lemon Cake cracks on top?
+What if the lemon cake cracks on top?

 The cake should be pulling away from the edges of the pan.
 A toothpick in the center should come up without any uncooked batter.
 And if you are truly in doubt, you can use an internal thermometer to be sure that the cake has reached 210 degrees F.